ckrickyh/pythonTools/README.md

 As I continue to grow in the developer industry, I am eager to learn and embrace new challenges.
 I believe in the power of technology to drive positive change, and I look forward to contributing to innovative solutions.<br/>

 Thank you for exploring my project!

+====
+# Note of my interactive web map

+## Summary of FoliumHKI_Release.ipynb

+**Purpose:**
+This Jupyter notebook is designed for working with geospatial data related to Hong Kong, focusing on trees, slopes, districts, bus stops, and public works.
+It leverages Google Colab for cloud execution, integrates with Google Drive, and uses the Folium library (along with extensions) to visualize spatial data on interactive maps.

+---

+## Key Components

+### 1. **Setup and Mounting**
+- **Google Drive Mount:**
+  The notebook mounts Google Drive to access and store data files, configuration files, and outputs.
+- **Authentication:**
+  Authenticates with Google for access to Google Sheets and Drive.

+### 2. **Package Installation**
+- Installs required Python packages:
+  - **geopandas**: for geospatial data handling
+  - **folium**, **foliumEllipsis**, **folium-vectortilelayer**: for interactive mapping
+  - **fiona**, **htmlmin**, **netlify-python**, **openpyxl**, **pathlib**, **numpy** and others

+### 3. **Configuration Import**
+- Loads custom configuration parameters from a Python config file in the mounted Drive (e.g., paths, sheet IDs).

+### 4. **Data Preparation**
+- **Lists and Paths:**
+  Sets up lists of Hong Kong districts, departments, and other categorical data.
+- **File and Resource Paths:**
+  Organizes download, resource, and output directories for data files.

+### 5. **Downloading GeoJSON Data**
+- Uses `wget` to download multiple GeoJSON/zip files from the Hong Kong CSDI portal, including:
+  - Slope data (`Slpgeojson`, `SlpSubgeojson`, `SubstandardSlp`)
+  - District boundaries (`AdmDist`, `LPgeojson`)
+  - Bus stop locations (`BusStop`)
+  - Excavation works (`ExcavationWorks`)

+### 6. **Data Loading and Processing**
+- **Unzipping and Reading Files:**
+  Reads zipped shapefiles and GeoJSON files into GeoPandas dataframes.
+- **Google Sheets Integration:**
+  Loads tree data (SWT) directly from a Google Sheet into a dataframe, filters and processes the columns, assigns colors and icons for mapping.
+- **Districts, Slopes, Bus Stops:**
+  Reads and prints metadata for these datasets, showing available columns and unique values.

+### 7. **Map Preparation (Implied)**
+- The notebook sets up all required spatial dataframes for further visualization in Folium.
+- While the provided content does not include the actual Folium map creation steps, the setup enables interactive mapping of:
+  - Trees (with species, health, and location)
+  - Bus stops
+  - District boundaries
+  - Slope and substandard slope data
+  - Excavation/public works

+---

+## Typical Use Cases

+- **Urban Tree Management:**
+  Visualizing tree inventories, health, and maintenance districts.
+- **Slope Risk Mapping:**
+  Displaying locations and attributes of slopes, including substandard areas.
+- **District Analysis:**
+  Overlaying administrative and landscape boundaries for planning and analysis.
+- **Public Transport:**
+  Mapping bus stops for accessibility studies.
+- **Public Works:**
+  Showing locations of excavation or construction works.

+---

+## Technologies Used

+- **Python Libraries:** geopandas, pandas, numpy, folium, fiona, htmlmin, netlify-python, openpyxl, pathlib
+- **Google Colab and Drive:** for cloud execution and storage
+- **Google Sheets:** for real-time data integration
+- **Hong Kong CSDI:** as a source of official geospatial datasets

+---

+## Notes

+- The notebook is modular, allowing for easy addition of new spatial datasets.
+- The configuration-driven approach (with external config files) makes it adaptable for different analyses and regions.
+- Mapping functionality is likely built in later cells (not shown in the provided context), using Folium to create interactive web maps.